mecid/mecid.github.io/_posts/2021-04-15-accessibility-actions-in-swiftui.md

 ```

 #### Conclusion
 This week we learned how to make our apps more accessible by adding VoiceOver-friendly actions.
-Remember that accessibility isn't a feature or a "nice to have."
+Remember that accessibility isn't a feature or a "nice to have".
 It's a necessity.
 So let's make your app accessible for everyone.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!